modelhub-ai/modelhub-engine/docs/source/contribute.md

       <br/><br/>

    3. Adapt the [_Dockerfile_modelhub_](https://github.com/modelhub-ai/modelhub-engine/blob/master/Dockerfile_modelhub)
-      located in the modelhub-engine repository to use your docker image as base (change the first line in the file).
+      located in the modelhub-engine repository to use your docker image as base (i.e. change the `FROM XXXXXXXX` line to `FROM <your docker image>`).
+No other changes should be necessary.
       <br/><br/>

-   4. Build the image from the modified Dockerfile_modelhub.
+   4. Build the image from the modified _Dockerfile_modelhub_.
 This will include the modelhub engine into your docker.
       <br/><br/>

    5. Push the image from the previous step to [DockerHub](https://hub.docker.com/) (required if you want to publish your model on Modelhub, so the image can be found when starting a model for the first time.
 If you don't plan to publish on Modelhub, this step is optional).
-      <br/><br/>

    -  **_NOTE_** We are planning to provide a few pre-build Docker images for the most common deep learning frameworks, so you do not have to build them yourself.
 For now what we have is not really consolidated yet.